-Users need to configure multiple settings (file storage location, connection string, etc.) while installing an application with the help of an installer.
+Users need to configure multiple settings (file storage location, connection string, etc.) with the help of an installer while installing an application.
 But containers run with predefined configurations set in the container image.
 Using Environment Variables in CLI or passing the env.list path will help the user to set the dynamic configuration to containers before running the container image as a container.

-To learn more about Environment Variable, refer to Environment variables in Compose.
+To learn more about environment variables, refer to Environment variables with Compose.

 Container orchestration is the automated process of deploying, auto-scaling, and managing containers as needed.
 Orchestration comes into the picture when the containers are running in Cluster.
 Clustering is a process where multiple containers (even thousands) running simultaneously will use the same database or file storage to run the applications.